-Our Nurture Group offers a bespoke learning programme and differentiated curriculum for learners who struggle in the main school setting.
-The Nurture Group promotes a ‘learning for all’ ethos that focuses on academic achievement, social, emotional and behavioural development and raising aspirations for the future.
+Our Nurture Groups offer a bespoke learning programme and differentiated curriculum for learners who struggle to reach their potential in the main school setting.
+The Nurture Groups promote a ‘learning for all’ ethos that focuses on academic achievement, social, emotional and behavioural development and raising aspirations for the future.
 A balanced curriculum is delivered within the Nurture Group which reflects the subjects studied in the main school; accompanying these are enrichment sessions that focus on social, emotional and behavioural needs.
 The academic sessions aim to focus on developing literacy and numeracy skills as well as developing and improving knowledge and skills in other subjects across the curriculum.
 Boxhall Profile is used to assess learners’ progress in relation to their social and emotional well-being.
 Pupils are encouraged to reflect on their learning and set their own targets throughout their learning journey.

 Other curriculum subjects including History, Geography, RE and Science are taught on a thematic rolling programme.
-The themes are designed to engage learners, allow them to research and develop key skills alongside deepening their knowledge and understanding of the world around them.
+The themes are designed to engage learners, allowing them to research and develop key skills alongside deepening their knowledge and understanding of the world around them.

 All progress in both academic subjects and ‘learning for life’ areas is recorded, monitored and assessed using our innovative and bespoke ‘Filemaker’ Management Information System.
 A new system called the ‘Dashboard’ has been developed within the Trust with the support of our Teaching School and key national researchers and academics.
 Progress in all academic areas is measured by using ‘expected levels’ and/or the National Progression guidance.
 To enable secure judgements, the academic strand of the Dashboard is written using the P Scales and the National Curriculum end of year expectations.
 These have then been broken down into ‘I can’ statements (small steps) in order to truly reflect the progress that our young people make.